Taylorwang0614/Taylorwang0614/README.md

-Hi, I’m Zhengguang Wang
+-Hi, I’m Zhengguang Wang
-I’m currently studying at Dalian University of Technology I’m looking to collaborate on digital twin technology
+-I’m currently studying at Dalian University of Technology -I’m looking to collaborate on digital twin technology

 <!---